 - This guide is only covering topical mold that is visible on the outside of the mattress.
 If you have mold growth on the inside of the mattress, it may be best to throw it out and replace it.
-While visible, external mold is easy to pinpoint and clean.
-Internal mold is much harder and much more dangerous.
+Visible, external mold is easy to pinpoint and clean, whereas internal mold is much harder and much more dangerous.

 Now that we’ve covered important guidelines, let’s get rid of that mold!

 - Vacuum the surface of the mattress to get rid of any loose, topical mold spores.

 - Saturate a cloth in a 1:1 ratio of rubbing alcohol and hot water.

 - Clean the visible areas of mold in a circular motion with the cloth, then circle out farther and cover areas past the stain to kill undeveloped spores.
 Make sure to scrub hard.

 - Dip another clean cloth in water and wring it out, then go back over the mattress one more time.

 - Take your mattress outside to dry in direct sunlight.
 The sunlight will kill any remaining mold.

 - Make sure the mattress is completely dry, then bring it back inside and it will be good to go!